 All children and young people have a right to participate in decision-making about their own life.
 The Children and Young People's Participation Strategy incorporates a vision and framework for children and young people's participation and a detailed implementation plan.

-The strategy builds on the commitment and collaborative efforts of Child Safety staff, non-government agencies and CREATE Foundation.
+The strategy builds on the commitment and collaborative efforts of departmental staff, non-government agencies and CREATE Foundation.
 The vision established by the strategy is for all children and young people in the child protection system to shape:

 The participation strategy was informed by a review of relevant work of other Australian jurisdictions, literature and research to identify models of engagement and participation of children and young people in statutory child protection systems.
 The paper, Listening, hearing and acting: Approaches to the participation of children and young people in decision-making a review of the literature reports on the outcomes of this literature review.

 The strategy outlines four approaches or pathways to participation, based on research, that have been adopted.

 Taking into account the nature of the decision, the participation of a child or young person in decision-making may occur in any one of the following ways:

 The participation of a child or young person in matters and decisions affecting their day-to-day lives can be focused on matters and decisions that relate to them as individuals or to them as a group and may be formal or informal.

 Individual matters and decisions include those relating to the immediate circumstances for a child or young person, their day-to-day care and support and their life course.

 Group matters and decisions include those relating to service planning and development, service improvement, development of policy and procedures and review and development of legislation.